jordanbonilla/OnlineVoting/README.md

       - Trying to re-use worksheets will result in failure
       - This step must be completed for every new survey
       ![alt tag](https://raw.githubusercontent.com/jordanbonilla/OnlineVoting/master/worksheet%20guide.png)

+# Notes:
+When choosing a local machine to run this script on, keep in mind that the script's execution can not be interrupted or the vote will end.
+Additionally, the script needs to internet access throughout the duration of its execution time so that it can actively check for vote manipulation.

+The script should should be portable and has been tested on Windows 10 and Ubuntu 14